Up to 11% of those diagnosed with COVID-19 require intensive care in the NHS.

 Your donations we will develop and fund:

-- Support for Intensive Care workers
+- Support for Intensive Care workers employed by the NHS

 - Help for their mental health